 Electricity is easily one of the most expensive utilities that we have to pay for, yet without it, life would be hard.

 Luckily, there are ways that you can lower your monthly electric bill, even as a renter.
+For starters, you can compare electricity rates and switch suppliers if you find better plans.
+For example, if you’re a Pennsylvania resident, you might want to look into how you can compare PA electricity providers so that you don’t get locked into an electricity plan with hidden fees.
 Try out one of these pro tips and see how low your electric bill can go!

 Deep Clean Your Apartment

 Dirty appliances don’t work as well as clean ones.
 As a result, they require more electricity to do the same amount of work.